 Over the course of many years working as both consumer and supplier of a wide range of services, we've observed six practices that typically lead to rewarding engagements.
 To obtain full value from consultants, contractors, or new employee hires, follow these guidelines:

-1) Define your end point - the results you expect to see when the new resource has finished the job.
 Let's say you wish to increase your sales and develop new business.
 Can you be more specific?
 What final numbers will make you happy?
 What conditions would exist that would cause you to say, “That effort was a success”?
 Though a good resource will be able to help you to define this objective, try to be reasonably well grounded beforehand so that whomever you hire doesn't begin by so radically redefining your problem as to send you both off in an entirely irrelevant direction.

 2) Decide for sure if you need a consultant at all.